NiclasHjortkjaer/BDSA2021-tndrplus/README.md

 # BDSA2021-tndrplus
-This sofware was developed as part of the course: Analysis, Design and Software Architecture (2021)
+This software was developed as part of the course: Analysis, Design and Software Architecture (2021)

 Run the program
 Prerequisites: